bpoteryko/Projects/README.md

-This is a wonderful website showcasing my various projects, a list of which is below:

-- [x] Jitterbug
-- [x] Roomba
-- [x] Drone imaging projects
-- [ ] SAR UAV
-- [ ] 253 Robot

 ## Hallway-Navigating Roomba

 In Fall 2017, as a project for a robotics course, I worked with two others on modifying a Roomba iCreate development platform to navigate its way down a hallway, using only a camera and onboard image-processing software.